A Guide to Document Classification: Using Machine Learning, Deep Learning & OCR

 Document classification is the process of automatically assigning a document to a predefined category based on its content, layout, and metadata.
 Its purpose is to enable retrieval, routing, compliance tracking, and downstream automation, forming the critical first step in the document processing workflow.

-The core challenge is that business documents exist on a spectrum of complexity:
+The core challenge that automated document classification solves is that business documents exist on a spectrum of complexity:

 A modern system performs classification across multiple dimensions to make an accurate judgment:

 This multidimensional approach enables a system to make distinctions crucial for business operations, such as distinguishing between an invoice and a purchase order in finance, a lab report and a discharge summary in healthcare, or an NDA and an employment contract in legal.
-Early methods relied on rigid rules and templates, but the need to handle semi-structured and unstructured data at scale led to the introduction of more AI-powered techniques that we use today.
+To accomplish this, modern systems rely on a powerful engine of core technologies.

 How modern classification works: The complete technology stack